 OK, so what next?

 There are lots of small, simple steps you can take to lower or maintain triglycerides, so take the first step today and book in a test!
-And for regular advice on having a healthy lifestyle and diet, including recipes, tips on heart health, fitness guides, and more, sign up to our ProActiv newsletter.
+And for advice on having a healthy lifestyle and diet, including recipes, tips on heart health, fitness guides, and more, download our free Cholesterol Lowering Starter Kit.

 * Raised triglycerides is a possible risk factor for heart disease.
 There are multiple factors that affect heart health, and you may need to tackle all of them to reduce the overall risk of it.